plainblack/Wing/README.txt

 5. Create a database on your MySQL server to host the project, and edit the Wing config to match:

+  NOTE: It is important that your my.cnf file for MySQL contain the following lines.
+If not, add them and restart it:

+    collation_server=utf8_unicode_ci
+    character_set_server=utf8

   mysql -uroot -p -e "create database my_project" mysql -uroot -p -e "grant all privileges on my_project.* to some_user@localhost identified by 'some_pass'" mysql -uroot -p -e "flush privileges"